sjzeil/report_accumulator/ReadMe.md

-The  `ReportsDeploy` task uploads the contents of the `build/reports` directory (including any CSV files created or updated by the `ReportStats` task to the web server either by local file copy, ssh, or rsync.
+The  `ReportsDeploy` task uploads the contents of the `build/reports` directory (including any CSV files created or updated by the `ReportStats` task) to the web server either by local file copy, ssh, or rsync.
+This can be used to upload  the `build/reports` directory ocntents even if `ReportStats` has not been used.
+Simply omit the `ReportsStats` task and make your `ReportsDeploy` depend on `build`, `check`, or other tasks that generate reports.

 * Authentication for ssh & rsync relies, by default, on an already launched ssh key agent.
 Optionally, a password-free ssh key may be specified.